Malta Command: The Reinforced Army Garrison

 On 11 March 1942 Malta Command became subordinate to General Headquarters (GHQ) Middle East.

 Infantry

-In late 1939 the pre-war garrison was reinforced up to an infantry division (commanded by Major General Sir Sanford John Palairet Scobell).
-The original infantry garrison, plus the three brigades that reinforced the island's regular British Army were titled 1, 2, 3, and 4 Brigades; but were subsequently renumbered in 1943 as follows:
+In late 1939 the pre-war garrison was reinforced up to an infantry division (commanded by Major General Sir John Scobell).
+The original infantry garrison, plus the three brigades that reinforced the island's British forces, were titled 1, 2, 3, and 4 Brigades; but were subsequently renumbered in 1943 as follows: